Prep School Definition

 Many parents now receive financial help in paying school fees.
 Several schools have scholarships and bursaries.
 Some schools with nurseries also participate in the Government Nursery Funding Scheme, allowing them to offer free hours of care.
 Ensure you enquire with a prospective school about bursaries and grants to check if they are available and what the requirements are for receiving them.

-How can one locate the best Prep School?
+How can I locate the best prep school for my child?

 You first need to decide on if your children needs nursery or pre-prep school; if they would board or be a day student; full-time or part-time?
 Also consider if co-educational or single-sex education is best for them.
 The majority of these IAPS schools are not through schools so they will prepare pupils for entrance exams at a range of senior schools.
 Those that are attached to senior school will provide the opportunity for your child to continue their education with the same establishment, although places are not guaranteed.